 Mr. Ellis received his bachelor's degree at Southwestern State University in Weatherford, Oklahoma.
 He completed specialized training in finance and banking operations at the Graduate School of Banking at Colorado in Boulder.

-Priscilla Hernandez is a member of the Plains Regional Medical Center Community Board of Trustees.
+Priscilla Garcia is a member of the Plains Regional Medical Center Community Board of Trustees.

-Ms. Hernandez is strongly committed to team building while leading others in highly demanding situations.
+Ms. Garcia is strongly committed to team building while leading others in highly demanding situations.
 She also is effective in using data in decision making for both short and long range planning.

-Ms. Hernandez was recognized by Who's Who Among Professional Women in 2007 and 2008, Who's Who in American Education in 1996 and by Outstanding Young Women in 1985.
+Ms. Garcia was recognized by Who's Who Among Professional Women in 2007 and 2008, Who's Who in American Education in 1996 and by Outstanding Young Women in 1985.

 Rev. Anthony Mahan